Nubra: Monasteries

-The 32-metre Maitreya Buddha statue is the landmark of Nubra and is maintained by the Diskit Monastery.
+The 32 m high Maitreya Buddha statue is the landmark of Nubra and is maintained by the Diskit Monastery.
 On the Shyok River, the main village, Diskit, is home to the dramatically positioned Diskit Monastery which was built in 14th century.
 Hundar was the capital of the erstwhile Nubra kingdom in the 17th century, and is home to the Chamba Gompa.

 Samstanling Monastery is between Kyagar and Sumoor villages.
 Across the Nubra or Siachan River at Panamik, is the isolated Ensa Gompa.

 Yarma Gompa, between Saser and Siachen Base Camp, is one of the large monastery belonging to the Drukpa Kagyu lineage and it manages the following village gompas, Tong-sted, Nyung-sted, Dungsa, Khemi, Tsang-lung-ka, Sarsoma, Aarunuk, Ayi, Kovet, Tangsa & Murgo.
 The senior to lower hierarchy of gompa administration is Lopon, Gye-nyen, Geylong, Gye-tsul, and cun-zung.

 Flora and fauna

 The valley is famous for its forest of Hippophae shrub, popularly known as Leh Berry.
 It is within this shrub forest that one can spot the white-browed tit-warbler.
 One can also spot the Tibetan lark, Hume's short-toed lark, and Hume's whitethroat.
 The various water birds like ruddy shelduck, garganey, northern pintail, and mallard can be observed on several small water bodies scattered along the route.
 Besides these, waders like black-tailed godwit, common sandpiper, common greenshank, common redshank, green sandpiper, and ruff can be spotted in Nubra.